theplatypus/StripsCompression/README.md

 ## More about topologic compression...

-If you want learn more about topologic compression (and you are right), more details can be found in the 'more' folder.
+If you want learn more about topologic compression, more details can be found in the `more/` folder.

 ## Credits